snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/plugins/focal-meter/index.md

 :::

 :::note
-The feature is available since version 5.3 of the iOS and Android trackers.
+The feature is currently available in version 5.5.0-beta.2 of the iOS and Android trackers.
 :::

 ## Processing the user ID sent in requests to Kantar